graded-type-theory/graded-type-theory/README/Opaque-definitions.lagda.md

 import Definition.LogicalRelation.Substitution.Introductions.Definition using (defnᵛ)
 ```

-Note that the argument here accounts for opacity, and so it differs somewhat from the one given in the paper.
+Note that the argument here accounts for opacity, and so it differs somewhat from the one given in this section of the
+paper.

 ## 5 Formalizing Opacity